whisthq/whist/protocol/test/README.md

 optional arguments:
   -h, --help            show this help message and exit

-  --region-name {us-east-1,us-east-2,us-west-1,us-west-2,af-south-1,ap-east-1,ap-south-1,ap-northeast-3,
+  --region-name {,us-east-1,us-east-2,us-west-1,us-west-2,af-south-1,ap-east-1,ap-south-1,ap-northeast-3,ap-northeast-2,ap-southeast-1,ap-southeast-2,ap-southeast-3,ap-northeast-1,ca-central-1,eu-central-1,eu-west-1,eu-west-2,eu-south-1,eu-west-3,eu-north-1,sa-east-1}
-                ap-northeast-2, ap-southeast-1,ap-southeast-2,ap-southeast-3,ap-northeast-1,ca-central-1,eu-central-1,eu-west-1,eu-west-2,eu-south-1,eu-west-3,eu-north-1,sa-east-1}

                         The AWS region to use for testing.
+Passing an empty string will let the script run the test on any region with space available for the new instance(s).
 If you are looking to re-use an instance for the client and/or server, the instance(s) must live on the region passed to this parameter.

-  --use-existing-server-instance USE_EXISTING_SERVER_INSTANCE
+If you pass an empty string, the key-pair that you pass must be valid on all AWS regions.

+  --existing-server-instance-id EXISTING_SERVER_INSTANCE_ID
                         The instance ID of an existing instance to use for the Whist server during the E2E test.
 You can only pass a value to this parameter if you passed `true` to --use-two-instances.
                         Otherwise, the server will be installed and run on the same instance as the client.
 The instance will be stopped upon completion.
 If left empty (and --use-two-instances=true), a clean new instance will be generated instead, and it will be terminated (instead of being stopped) upon completion of the test.

-  --use-existing-client-instance USE_EXISTING_CLIENT_INSTANCE
+  --existing-client-instance-id EXISTING_CLIENT_INSTANCE_ID
                         The instance ID of an existing instance to use for the Whist dev client during the E2E test.
 If the flag --use-two-instances=false is used (or if the flag --use-two-instances is not used), the Whist server will also run on this instance.
 The instance will be stopped upon completion.
 If left empty, a clean new instance will be generated instead, and it will be terminated (instead of being stopped) upon completion of the test.